enyo/iris/index.md

 The library then does two things for you:

-1. I generates the files for the client
+1. It generates the files for the client
 2. It starts a server for you that listens for requests from the client

 This is an example of a generated service class for the client: